 You have to write about 80 words expressing your views on a given topical issue.
 You’re given the topic and a view to interact with.

-So, in the modal paper, you’re told that you’ve seen a TV discussion programme on “Personal Contacts and the Internet”.
+So, in the model paper, you’re told that you’ve seen a TV discussion programme on “Personal Contacts and the Internet”.
 You are given the views of one viewer (from the comments on the programme’s on-line homepage).

 Otherwise, there’s no further guidance.